IamArav2012/SegPlay/docs/EXPERIMENTS.md

 ### Use a Learning Rate Scheduler
 - **Objective**: Improve convergence behavior.
-- **How to implement**: Try cosine decay, exponential decay, or cyclical learning rates using `tf.keras.callbacks.LearningRateScheduler`.
+- **How to implement**: Try cosine decay, exponential decay, or cycle learning rates using `tf.keras.callbacks.LearningRateScheduler`.

 **Screenshot:**